 Flori and Stacey both recognize the importance of parent involvement in creating the strongest learning environment available.
 Therefore they believe in parent education and devote time to developing a partnership with parents as well as the child.

 Suzuki ECE teachers believe that the early environment helps form the spirit of the child and that the potential for creating a rich musical environment for the child is dependent upon parent involvement.
 Also, Suzuki ECE teachers are trained to foster ability development rather than using a “teach and move on” approach.

 She is a registered member of the Suzuki Association of the Americas and the American String Teachers Association and has served as President of HASSA (Houston Area Suzuki Strings Association) and has also served on HASSA’s board as Vice President and Past President.
-She has been teaching violin for over fifteen years and is enthusiastic about teaching and truly enjoys working with students of all ages.
+She has been teaching violin for over twenty years and is enthusiastic about teaching and truly enjoys working with students of all ages.
 She spends her time with her husband and their two children and teaching violin with Boulder Suzuki Strings.
 Other interests include cooking, photography, and being outdoors.

 Stacey is also an active professional player and performs throughout the Denver Metro area on both modern and baroque instruments.
 She enjoys teaching at Suzuki Summer Institutes and has been a regular faculty member at the Intermountain Suzuki Strings Institute in Utah and the Peaks to Plains Suzuki Institute in Colorado.
 Stacey is currently living in Broomfield CO with her husband and her three children.
 She enjoys traveling, running and spending time with her family in her spare time.